NeatPatel/eventMessager/README.md

    - Package the application for deployment on the Google Play Store or any other distribution platform.
    - Follow platform-specific guidelines for app submission, including providing necessary metadata and assets.

+**More information**

+For more information about this project or access to the actual repository for this application, visit [this link](https://github.com/NeatPatel/eventMessager)

 ![](https://github.com/NeatPatel/eventMessager/blob/main/src/images/eventMessagerBlogImg1.png?raw=true)